tcdi/plrust/doc/src/install-plrust.md

 The PL/Rust extension is built and installed
 [using pgx](https://github.com/tcdi/pgx).
 Install pgx with the `--locked` option.
+This step takes a few minutes.

 ```bash
 cargo install cargo-pgx --locked